horiaradu/auth-sample-mobile/README.md

 - if token is expired, try to refresh
 - if can't refresh, force re-login

+## Custom screens

+- sign up / login with 2FA, with custom / native screens
+- prompt user to enable biometrics
+- if yes: store in secure storage
+- if not, always need to login

 # Key take aways

 ## Auth0 is used as a **real identity provider**